-When hormones are out of balance, they can also affect the activity of other organs that are involved in making and metabolising hormones.
+When hormones are out of balance, they will also affect the activity of other organs that are involved in making and metabolising hormones.
 For example, elevated estrogen increases thyroid-binding globulin (TBG), which binds up active thyroid hormone.

 Factor in inherited conditions or genetic mutations that affect estrogen and the metabolism of other hormones, and it quickly becomes an even more complicated picture.

 Female hormone imbalance - the solution

 It can be hard to work out exactly what's happening in your body and what you should do about hormone imbalance.
-Just like you would overcome any health concern, your goal should always be to identify the root cause and tackle the underlying triggers of the hormone imbalance rather than simply focusing on symptoms.
+Just like you'd overcome any health concern, your goal should always be to identify the root cause and tackle the underlying triggers of the hormone imbalance rather than simply focusing on symptoms.

 I work with clients to assess their overall health by seeking to identify interactions between different bodily systems through detailed health and lifestyle case history, presenting signs and symptoms and on occasion functional lab testing.

-If you're experiencing hormonal imbalance symptoms and would like my help, get in touch to discuss how we can work together.
+If you're experiencing hormonal imbalance symptoms and would like some help, visit The Functional Medicine Clinic for more information on how we can work together.
 Or contact me if you would like to make an appointment.